rightjs/rightjs-docs/docs/en/docs/dom/element.md

     subNodes([String css_rule]) -> Array of elements

-Returns a list of the immediate descendants of the element.
-Optionally filtered out by the given css-rule.
+Returns a list of the immediate descendants from the element, optionally filtered by the given CSS rule.

     /*
       <div id="one">